Uptown Apartment Living

 Around the Neighborhood

-The choices for Uptown apartments are plentiful, ranging from efficient studio apartments to single family homes and townhouses for rent.
+The choices for Uptown apartments are abundant, extending from studio apartments to single family homes and townhouses for rent.
 There’s also a great deal of vintage apartment stock to be uncovered in the historic Uptown neighborhood of Chicago.
-Renters who are searching for a bargain in their next Chicago apartment should consider looking at Uptown.
-In 2019, the average rent for a 1-bedroom apartment in Uptown was $1,250.
+Renters who are searching for a bargain in an inexpensive apartment in their next apartment should consider looking at Uptown.

 Dining in Uptown